DevMike42/News-Scraper/README.md

 TODOs:

-1. Start coding
+1. Psuedo code
+2. Create scraping code
+3. Code GET and POST methods to store scraped date in DB
-2. Deploy to Heroku
+4. Deploy to Heroku when working